vlastahajek/RH_ASKTiny/README.md

 # RH_ASKTiny
-This is [RadioHead library](https://www.airspayce.com/mikem/arduino/RadioHead/) simplified to RH_ASK only and patched to allow communication with 1MHz oscillator and possibility to save RAM by disabling receiving .
+This is [RadioHead library](https://www.airspayce.com/mikem/arduino/RadioHead/) simplified to RH_ASK only and patched to allow communication with 1MHz oscillator and possibility to save RAM by disabling receiving.

 All credits goes to Mike McCauley, the author of the [RadioHead library](https://www.airspayce.com/mikem/arduino/RadioHead/).